DON’T FORGET TO TAKE YOUR AUCTIONEER’S ADVICE WHEN IT COMES TO MAKING MONEY AT YOUR EVENT!

 4. How many successful auctions have you completed and how many years have you been in the business?

-Choosing an auctioneer that has not conducted more than 50 successful auction and been in the auction business for at least 5 years may not be in your best interests.
+Choosing an auctioneer that has not conducted more than 50 successful auctions and been in the auction business for at least 5 years may not be in your best interests.
 In order for auctions to have a positive outcome they must be handled by an auctioneer that has the

 proper knowledge and experience, which can only be gained by conducting a multitude of successful auctions over a legitimate time period.
+(Pictured right: Mike Grigg, AARE, BAS of Elite Auctions and Fundraising Services on stage taken by Henry A. Barrios The Californian)

 5. Do you have any auction videos that I can view?